liam-tirpitz/RoomMate/README.md

 ## Client

 ### Hardware
-The hardware of the client consists of a 3D printed case and the electronics.
+The hardware of the RoomMates consists of a 3D printed case and the electronics.

 #### Electronics

-The electronics of the client consist of the following components:
+The electronics of the RoomMates consist of the following components:
 For details, see the [Bill of Material](./hardware/bom.xlsx)

 - EInk-Display (7.5 inch, 800x400 black/white module with driver HAT [from Waveshare](https://www.waveshare.com/7.5inch-e-paper-hat.htm))